-- Students will discuss and gain an understanding of current issues and trends in mission in each of the four following categories: theological issues, anthropological issues; historical issues; and methodological issues.
+- 1. Students will discuss and gain an understanding of current issues and trends in missions in various categories: theological issues, anthropological issues; historical issues; and methodological issues.
 They will analyze the impact and influence of these trends on current mission practice. - 2.
-Students will analyze at least one current trend in each of the four categories. - 3.
-Students will understand how honor/shame, guilt/innocence and power/fear worldviews impact mission effort and ministry in a given culture. - 4.
+Students will analyze at least three current trends that are of particular interest to them, selected from a list of 20 issues (see attached document) (if there is another issue that the student wants to explore, he/she should coordinate with the professors). - Students will explore in depth a case-study of urban mission, (Lima Towards an Encounter with God) (LEG) (also known as LED Lima al Encuentro con Dios) and extract important principles transcending cultures applicable to other urban latitudes. - 4.
 Students will develop skills in presenting material they have researched to a group of their peers.

-Textbooks
+Textbooks - REQUIRED